We may earn affiliate commissions for the recommended products. Learn more.

 • Tracking features.
 RingConn’s strength lies in its customizable fitness tracking features and four workout modes.
 Meanwhile, Oura offers a more extensive sleep-tracking system and can even track your sleep stages.

 • Durability and materials.
-While both RingConn Gen 2 and Oura Ring 4 are made from titanium and offer different finishes, Oura takes it a step further.
+While both RingConn Gen 2 and Oura Ring 4 are made of titanium and offer different finishes, Oura takes it a step further.
 It uses physical vapor deposition (PVD) and diamond-like carbon (DLC) coatings to enhance durability.

 • Price point.
 Oura Ring starts at $349, with a $5.99/month subscription for the full feature set.
-As for RingConn, there’s no subscription – in fact, this newer player in the industry is trying to win customers over with a lower price of $299.
+As for RingConn, there’s no subscription – in fact, this newer player in the industry is trying to win customers over with a lower starting price of $299.

-RingConn vs. Oura Ring: price and value
+RingConn Gen 2 vs Oura Ring 4: price and value

 Let’s face it.
 Pricing is one of the most important aspects when deciding whether to buy something, and smart rings are no exception.
 If that matters the most to you, as well, you should know that RingConn is the more affordable option.